Diagnosing endometriosis: how to detect the condition?

 Is it possible to diagnose endometriosis?

-But the symptoms of this gynaecological condition are often more pronounced in women who menstruate naturally, every month, whose ovarian activity is still functioning and is not stopped by hormonal contraception.
-Endometriosis is therefore often diagnosed in women who are not taking hormonal contraception, in teenagers, in nulliparous women who stop taking contraception to become pregnant, or in multiparous women who wish to choose another (non-hormonal) method of contraception.
+But the symptoms of this gynaecological condition are often more marked in women who menstruate naturally, every month, whose ovarian activity is still functioning and is not stopped by hormonal contraception.
+Endometriosis is therefore often diagnosed in women not taking hormonal contraception, in teenagers, in nulliparous women who stop taking contraception to become pregnant, or in multiparous women who wish to choose another (non-hormonal) method of contraception.

 What tests are needed to diagnose endometriosis?

-Examination by the gynecologist
+Examination by your gynaecologist

 Vaginal examination

-• vaginal touch: very important, as it can help diagnose deep endometriosis by palpating the recto-vaginal wall.
+- Vaginal touch: very important, as it can help diagnose deep endometriosis by palpating the recto-vaginal wall.

 Abdominal and pelvic ultrasound

-Pelvic examinations can identify disorders such as :
+The pelvic examination can identify disorders such as :

-• Ovarian cysts
+- Ovarian cysts

-• Deep endometriosis nodules in the bladder, rectum and distal sigmoid colon
+- deep endometriosis nodules in the bladder, rectum and distal sigmoid colon.

-Labdominal ultrasound will diagnose complications such as ureteral stenosis with pyelo-caliceal dilatation, kidney atrophy, etc.
+Abdominal ultrasound will diagnose complications such as ureteral stenosis with pyelo-caliceal dilatation, kidney atrophy, etc.

 MRI and hysterography

-Lhysterography is an X-ray examination of the uterus and fallopian tubes.
+Hysterography is an X-ray examination of the uterus and fallopian tubes.
 It is performed after introducing a probe and an opaque liquid into the cervix.
 This technique can be used to detect uterine malformations or deformations of the uterine cavity due to adhesions.
 This is an important examination when infertility is a concern.
 Please note, however, that this examination is not recommended for initial research, but is used for fertility assessment.

 Other complementary examinations